A Hardware Description Language SimpleCPUv1a

 Figure 1 : simpleCPU version 1a block diagram

-The VHDL and Verilog implementations of the simpleCPUv1a shown in figure 1 will follow the same design approach as the previous schematic implementations i.e. functionality is broken down into a series of sub-components, which are then used to build larger components, which in turn form the key building blocks of the processor's architecture.
+The VHDL and Verilog implementations of the simpleCPUv1a block diagram shown in figure 1 will follow the same design approach as the previous schematic implementations i.e. functionality is broken down into a series of sub-components, which are then used to build larger components, which in turn form the key building blocks of the processor's architecture.
 Note, well that was the plan, confess looking back at the end i did use a couple of higher level descriptions to save some time i.e. abstract descriptions.
 A brief intro into the VHDL and Verilog languages can be found here: (Link) (Link).

 WARNING : the discussion below are my opinions not necessarily facts :), i am not a Verilog programmer, my background is in VHDL, so rather these are my observations on the differences between these two HDLs.
 This is not a tutorial on how to use VHDL or Verilog, rather these are notes and examples for me so i don't forget stuff later :).